Ruediga/minimal-printf/README.md

 # Minimal printf() for OSDev and Embedded Devices

-This repository provides a minimalistic, custom, dependency-free and SSE free implementation of the printf() function.
+This repository provides a minimalistic, custom, dependency and SSE-Operation free implementation of the printf() function.

+Reference for internal functions: [mpaland/printf](https://github.com/mpaland/printf)

 ## Feature List